eaedk/dataset-GLEN/Readme.md

     #"Expanded Data"
 ``` -->

-# Contributing
+## Contributing 👥

 Contributions are welcomed!
 To contribute to this project:

 1. Fork the repository.
-1. Create a new branch.
+2. Create a new branch.
-1. Commit your changes.
+3. Commit your changes.
-1. Open a pull request.
+4. Open a pull request.

-# License
+## License 📄

-This project is licensed under the [MIT License]().
+This project is licensed under the [MIT License](LICENSE).

-# Contact
+## Contact 📧

-For any questions or suggestions, feel free to reach out at your.email@example.com.
+For any questions or suggestions, feel free to reach out at your.email@example.com. 👋